-- UBC Library How to Cite Research Guide: Overview of how to identify the basic elements of a citation for common sources
+- How to Cite Guide (UBC Library): Introduction to citations and overview of how to identify the basic elements of a citation for common sources.

-- UBCO Library Citation Style Guides: Very detailed, UBCO-specific overview of formatting citations and adhering to a reference style
+- Citation Style Guides (UBCO Library): Very detailed, UBCO-specific overview of formatting citations and adhering to a reference style.

 Managing your sources

-- Citation Management Tools: List of other tools available to manage references
+- Citation Management Tools (UBC Library): List of tools available to manage references.

 Trouble with math, physics, chemistry, or biology?
 These resources can help.

-Some of the common learning tools that your professors will use this semester will be Canvas, Collaborate Ultra, and Proctorio.
-Below are some student user guides, tips, and FAQs to help you prepare for learning online!
+Some of the common learning tools that your professors may use will be Canvas, Collaborate Ultra, and Proctorio.
+Below are some student user guides, tips, and FAQs to help you feel prepared.

 Exam Prep Canvas Course